-The TRUE approach is an approach for videogame industry designed to detect issues and understand the causes the same way a usability testing does.
-It also incorporates attitudinal behavior by using surveys, aiding in the understanding the player’s emotional experience.
-TRUE can also be used to understand how users utilize products (i.e., systems, applications, or tools).
-However, its common usage is for beta testing games, making observations of usage and to understand how people interact and play games.
+The TRUE proposal is an approach for videogame industry designed to detect issues and understand the causes the same way a usability testing does.
+It also incorporates attitudinal behavior by using surveys, aiding the understanding of the player’s emotional experience.
+TRUE can also be used to understand how users interact with products (i.e., systems, applications, or tools).
+However, its common usage is focused at beta testing stages, making observations of usage and to understand how people interact and play games.

 Playtracer